Social Security: The “Third Rail” No More

 What does all this mean for you?
 For starters, keep investing in stocks.
 In your supposedly golden years, you can’t rely on Uncle Sam.
 To ensure a secure retirement, stocks are the best game in town.

 You should rotate into stable companies that provide essential services that are consistently used regardless of market or economic conditions.
-The real estate and utilities sectors are prime examples and they’re appealing now.
+The consumer staples and utilities sectors are prime examples and they’re appealing now.
 These dividend-payers provide growth, income and safety.

 But it begs the question: which specific stocks?
-Click here for our “dividend map” of high-yielding gems.
+Click here for our list of high-yielding gems.

 I’m also keen on technology “disruptors” that are tapped into unstoppable trends.
 Standing out this year are the companies instrumental in the global implementation of ultra-fast 5G wireless technology.
-For our list of the best 5G stocks, download our special report.
+For our favorite 5G play, download our special report.

 Build a diversified retirement portfolio that the grasping politicians in Washington can’t touch.
 As we used to tell ourselves when riding the subway in college, don’t take crazy chances.